mit-ll-ai-technology/maite/docs/source/how_to/metrics.rst

-We have now walked through the process of listing, loading, and configuring a collection of metrics from an external provider (e.g., TorchMetrics) for use in an evaluation, as well as verifying a loaded metric adheres to the toolbox's ``Metric`` protocol.
+We have now walked through the process of listing, loading, and configuring a collection of metrics from an external provider (e.g., TorchMetrics) for use in an evaluation, as well as verifying a loaded metric adheres to the maite's ``Metric`` protocol.

 It is also possible to define custom metrics that conform to the ``Metric`` protocol and can be used with ``evaluate``,